Professional MBA Electives

 Corporate Reputation & Crisis Management

-MGMT 7990: Emphasis on the trade-offs associated with managing multiple reputations, different crisis response strategies, and varying effects on public perception to manage corporate reputation during a crisis.
+MGMT 7430: This course helps managers understand the challenges of managing corporate reputation during an organizational crisis.
+Emphasis is placed on the trade-offs associated with managing multiple reputations, different crisis response strategies, and their varying effects on public perceptions.

 Human Resource Management